-- Example 1: Speculative net positions on the EURUSD will have a positive correlation with the currency pair because as the number of long speculators increase, the demand for the asset increases.
+- Example 1: Speculative net positions on the EURUSD will have a positive correlation with the currency pair because as the number of long speculators increases, the demand for the asset increases.

 - Example 2: Hedgers’ net positions on Gold will have a negative correlation with the asset.

 Notice in the graph above how the EURUSD (Green) is positively correlated with the leveraged funds’ positioning (Blue) and negatively correlated with the dealers’ positioning (Red).
-We can form many statistical and technical strategies on the COT report to help us with the long-term forecasts on the assets.
-This forms a huge part in the market sentiment and timing framework.
+We can form many statistical and technical strategies on the COT report to help us with the long-term forecasts of the assets.
+This forms a huge part of the market sentiment and timing framework.

 Getting the COT Data